With all of the selections out there, how do we define the best sleep tracker?

 Totally contactless and incredibly easy to use!

-Now, this is a completely contactless sleep monitor—unlike some of the other non-wearable devices reviewed here, this one actually just sits on your nightstand and can track and monitor your sleep without having to be placed on your mattress or anywhere on your bed.
+Now, this is a completely contactless sleep monitor—unlike some of the other non-wearable devices reviewed here, this one actually just sits on your nightstand and can track and monitor your patterns of sleep without having to be placed on your mattress or anywhere on your bed.

 This device is lightweight and easy to set up.
 While it is on the pricey side, all you have to do to set it up is place it on your bedroom's nightstand, plug it in, and get it all set up.